Remillard/VHDL-Mode/README.md

 ## Feature Set

 * Port copying from entity or component declarations.
-* Interface pasting as entity, component, signals, direct entity instantiation, and testbench.
+* Interface copy and pasting as entity, component, signals, direct entity instantiation, and testbench.
+* Subprogram copy and pasting as declaration, body, and call.
 * Proper stutter typing shortcuts for the assignment operators and commenting structures.
+* Code beautification supporting several parenthetical code styles natively (Kernigan & Ritchie, Allman, and Lisp)
 * Natural language shortcuts through use of snippets for commonly used structures.
-* Code beautification supporting several parenthetical code styles natively (Kernigan & Ritchie, Allman, and Lisp)
 * Syntax file supporting highly granular scoping of lexical structures.
 * Sublime Text **Goto** symbol and definition support, both local and global.
 * Region comment/uncommenting